markcot/pands-project/README.md

 similar to the overlap shown in Figure 2.
 This comparison method appears just as accurate as the 'Petal Length' versus 'Petal Width' comparison method.

+#### Ratio of Sepal Length/Sepal Width versus Ratio of Petal Length/Petal Width
+The division of the Sepal Length by Sepal Width is compared to the division of Petal Length by Petal Width is shown in Figure 5.
+Except for a single entry (Sample 40) 'Iris-setosa' is well defined as a separate entity, but 'Iris-virginica' and 'Iris-versicolor' are mixed together.
+This comparison is inconclusive.

+#### Ratio of Sepal Length/Sepal Width versus Ratio of Petal Length/Petal Width
+The division of the Sepal Length by Petal Length is compared to the division of Sepal Width by Petal Width is shown in Figure 6.
+'Iris-setosa' is well defined as a separate entity, but 'Iris-virginica' and 'Iris-versicolor' are close with some overlap.
+'Iris-virginica' display is concentrated at the lower left of the plot and 'Iris-versicolor' displayed close, but slightly above and to the right.
+This comparison is inconclusive.

+#### Ratio of Sepal Length/Petal Width versus Ratio of Sepal Width/Petal Length
+The division of the Sepal Length by Petal Width is compared to the division of Sepal Width by Petal Length is shown in Figure 7.
+Similar to Figure 6 'Iris-setosa' is well defined as a separate entity, but 'Iris-virginica' and 'Iris-versicolor' are close with some overlap.
+'Iris-virginica' display is concentrated at the lower left of the plot and 'Iris-versicolor' displayed close, but slightly above and to the right.
+This comparison is inconclusive.

 ### Summary of Detailed Data Analysis
 The two most accurate comparison methods assessed for these three iris variant ('setosa', 'virginica' and 'versicolor') are the comparison of 'Petal Length' related to 'Petal Width' and comparison of 'Sepal Width' to 'Petal Width' as shown in Figure 2 and Figure 4 respectively.

 'Iris-setosa' is easily separable linearly from the other two with the other two having some overlap of characteristics.